How to Wash and Care for Your Synthetic Hairpiece

 When You Should Wash: Once a week.
 The thing with wigs or hairpieces that are worn against the scalp all the time is that the cap or fabric holding the hair gets dirty and smelly, especially in the heat of summer.
 Washing regularly and often is crucial.
 You would not go a week without washing your own natural hair after getting all sweaty in the heat (I hope!), so the same goes for a wig or hairpiece.

-Synthetic hair is so easy to clean and condition a child can do it.
+Synthetic hair is so easy to clean and condition.
+Just follow these steps and precautions.

 - First, get a big bowl and fill it with cool water.